itsranaa/DataCamp/README.md

 # Projects
-The Visualizing TV Data was an unguided project that I did on datacamp intended to analyze THE OFFICE data.
+This repository is intended to store all of my previous and ongoing projects.
+The main software that I use is python.
-The Cognitive Science project was a project intended to accompany a research on child speech development.
+My first code project was an unguided project by DataCamp - Data Analysis with Python on The Office Data.
-The Traffic Light project was made to simulate a junction traffic light using BlinkStick.
+My second code project was an assignment to do Toucan Crosswalk Simulation using Blinkstick.